michelkaeser/hext-flow/README.md

-# hx-flow
+# hext-flow

 > An optionally asynchronous flow library for Haxe.

 ## Compilation Flags

-`-D FLOW_DEBUG` which enables debug mode.
-If compiled with this flag, exceptions thrown in Callback functions (e.g. in `Dispatcher` or `Promise`) are not catched.
+`-D HEXT_DEBUG` which enables debug mode.
+If compiled with this flag, exceptions thrown in Callback functions (e.g. in `hext.flow.Dispatcher` or `hext.flow.Promise`) are not catched.

 ## Nullability